Making the invisible visible: Magnetic fields in accretion flows revealed by X-ray polarization: Models of jet launching in the low/hard state

 \subsection{Examples of possible field configurations}

 If there is a powerful jet then this requires substantial vertical magnetic field.
-The discussion above make it clear that there are strong constraints on the field strength which threads the X-ray emitting part of the flow, challenging all BP models where the strong field threads the X-ray plasma.
+The discussion above make it clear that there are strong constraints on the field strength which threads the X-ray emitting hot plasma, challenging all BP models.
 Instead, some MAD flows have the strong vertical fields mostly outside of the plasma, confined between the ISCO and the event horizon (e.g. \citealt{Liska2024}, see the youtube links from that paper for the plasma $\beta$ plots).
 Strong separation of the field and X-ray emitting plasma will not produce Faraday rotation, so these configurations, where the jet is powered by the BZ effect, can match the observational constraints.

-Nonetheless, there must be magnetic fields in the X-ray emitting plasma as there must be some form of angular momentum transport, which is the MRI dynamo small scale turbulent fields.
-The field in the bulk of the X-ray emitting gas is the turbulent dynamo, while there is strong (MAD) field only on the event horizon to launch the jet.
+Nonetheless, there must be magnetic fields in the X-ray emitting plasma as there must be some form of angular momentum transport.
+Matching all the constraints then gives a potential solution where the flow is dominated by the small scale, turbulent MRI dynamo, with strong (MAD) field only on the event horizon to launch a powerful jet.
 However, not all MAD flows show this configuration: e.g. the RADPOL simulations of \citet{Liska2022} is MAD, but has substantial (magnetisation of 10) ordered poloidal field inside the X-ray emitting flow. which is clearly challenged by the observed polarization in the low/hard state.

+Even this potential solution may be open to observational challenge from polarisation as magnetic field can also rotate the plane of polarisation of light from vacuum birefringence.
+This becomes important when $B_\perp \gtrsim 10^8 (d/1.5\times 10^6~\rm{cm})^{-1/2} (E/2.5~keV)^{-1/2}$~G (rescaled from \citealt{Krawczynski2021} for $\Delta\theta=5.7^\circ$ rather than 1~radian as well as changing typical distance to $R_g$ for a $10M_\odot$ and energy to 2.5~keV).
+These are the typical fields strengths around the horizon for MAD flows (see also \citealt{Caiazzo2018}), though the observational consequences depend on quantifying how much of the X-ray flux crosses this high field region.

-Alternatively, the jet is not powerful.
+Instead, all the constraints are trivially circumvented if the jet is not powerful.
 This is the case for models where the jet is seeded by photon-photon collisions producing electron-positron pairs \citep{Zdziarski2022,Zdziarski2024}.
-The much lower momentum of these light jets mean than much lower powers are involved, so these can be accelerated by much lower fields.
-These fields may thread the flow as well as the horizon, but are well below equipartition so do not affect the dyamics of the flow.
+The much lower power of these light jets mean that these can be accelerated by much lower fields, so do not have significant impact on the polarisation.
+However, these are also well below equipartition so cannnot significantly affect the dynamics of the flow.